 Among others, the most important part is probably the dealing of the "important data", which generally refers to data related to "national security, national economy, and the people's livelihood".
 The DSL as well as some other regulations have repeatedly stipulated that transferring "important data" overseas are subject to a security review.
 While DSL does not elaborate on what constitutes "important data", it requires government departments to formulate the catalogue of "important data".
 The MIIT had become the first central authority to follow the directive.
-The draft management measures for data security in the field of industrial and information sectors released by the MIIT classify data into three categories and flesh out the definitions of "core data", "important data", and "ordinary data", although no specific examples of different categories of data are provided.
+After two rounds of public comments in September 2021 and February 2022, the Management Measures for Data Security in the Field of Industrial and Information Technology Sectors (for Trial Implementation) was finally released on December 13, 2022, which divides the data in the fields of industry and information technology into three categories and clarifies the criteria for distinguishing "general data", "important data", and "core data".